 Course Web Page: Visit probability.ca/sta4502 for course information and announcements.

 Prerequisites: Graduate-level probability theory with measure theory at the level of STA2111, and stochastic processes at the level of STA447/2006 (may be concurrent).
 Some linear algebra and group theory will also be used.
-This course is intended primarily for graduate students in statistics; all others must obtain the permission of the instructor before enroling.
+This course is intended primarily for graduate students in statistics; all others must obtain permission from the instructor before enroling.